 9 Running Tips (for a Better Run!)

 1. Warm up

-You’ve got your playlist going and you’re ready to pound the pavement.
-But have you warmed up yet?
-Failing to do so before a run can lead to pulling a muscle, hurting a tendon or starting off at a too-fast pace that leaves you feeling exhausted and burnt out way before you’d like.
+You have your playlist going, and you’re ready to pound the pavement — but have you warmed up yet?
+Failing to do so before a run can lead to pulling a muscle, hurting a tendon or starting off at a too fast a pace that leaves you feeling exhausted and burnt out way before you’d like.

 2. Set a goal and run consistently

 Sometimes we just want to get outside to get fresh air and clear our heads, but in general, establishing a goal, whether it’s long-term or session-specific, will motivate you and can even improve your running.

 For instance, are you training for a race or hoping to reach a certain distance?
 Will you focus on interval running in this session instead of keeping a consistent pace?
 Are you simply hoping to get out for a run a certain number of days a week?

 Remember, regarding running tips for beginners, the only way to achieve your goals is to keep at them.
 Some days you might not get the quality of run in you want, or you’ll head outside for less time than you’d have liked.
 That’s OK: Running consistently is more important than being a superstar every single time.

 Keep in mind that you want to set goals that are realistic and achievable, especially when you’re just starting out.
 Going from the couch to a full marathon in two months isn’t realistic (or good for you!), but going from the couch to a 5K is doable.